makrai/notes/palmer10-sem-role-label.md

     * Korean (Palmer+ 2006)
 * SRL systems are starting to be developed using these linguistic resources (Xue, 2008; Surdeanu+ 2008; Diab+ 2008)
-* labels ... vary from project to project, as discussed in Chapter 2
+* labels vary from project to project, as discussed in Chapter 2
   * three broad categories:
     * Propbank-style roles,
     * FrameNet-style roles, and
-    * roles ... based on the linguistic traditions of a particular language
+    * roles based on the linguistic traditions of a particular language
 * Propbank-type labels
   * Chinese Propbank (Xue and Palmer, 2009)
   * Korean Propbank (Palmer+ 2006)
   * Pilot Arabic Propbank (Palmer+ 2008)
   * AnCora (Taulé+ 2008) for Catalan and Spanish
-* FrameNet-style labels
+* FrameNet-style labels for the following languages
-  * languages
   * SALSA Project for German (Burchardt+ 2006), the
   * Japanese FrameNet Project (Ohara, 2008), and the
   * Spanish FrameNet Project (Subirats and Petruck, 2003)
-* Prague Dependency Treebank (PDT) (Böhmová+ 2003)
+* Prague Dependency Treebank (PDT, Böhmová+ 2003)
   * inner participants and free modifications
     * Inner participants are roughly core arguments while
       * can modify a given verb only once (except for the case of coordination)